EddieJIV/Creating-Users-with-PowerShell/README.md

 - Navigate to System Properties.
   - You can type "System" into the search bar for quick access.
-  - Again, this is where you can verify youre operating on the correct VM as well by double checking the Windows Specifications and noting that it is running Windows 10 pro.
+  - Again, this is where you can verify youre operating on the correct VM as well by double-checking the Windows Specifications and noting that it is running Windows 10 Pro.
 - Click on Remote Desktop.

 <img width="700" height="700" alt="RD Settings" src="https://github.com/user-attachments/assets/c8a9a1f1-2857-46f0-a334-9b6995ba881e" />